ArgSciChat: A Dataset for Argumentative Dialogues on Scientific Papers: Results

-We investigate the topical diversity of messages in dialogues on the same paper.
-In particular, we categorize messages in dialogues grounded on one paper into three groups: (i) \textbf{G1:} \texttt{P} messages; (ii) \textbf{G2:} \texttt{DE} messages that respond to a \texttt{P} message topic; which is represented with a cluster of topically similar \texttt{P} messages, and (iii) \textbf{G3:} \texttt{DE} messages and their corresponding supportive facts.
-We compute the topical diversity between messages in each group.
-To do so, we pair messages in a group with one another, and then use the cosine similarity between vector representations of messages in a pair as a proxy to the topical diversity of messages.
-We obtain the vector representations of messages using S-BERT~\cite{DBLP:journals/corr/abs-1908-10084}.
-If the similarity score between messages in a pair is above a similarity threshold, we consider the messages topically similar, otherwise we consider them topically diverse.
-We compute the percentage of message pairs whose messages are topically diverse as a diversity score for messages in dialogues on one paper.
-We then report the average topical diversity score over all papers with multiple dialogues in our dataset for different diversity thresholds.
+\paragraph{Dialogue Diversity.} On average \ArgSciChat contains two dialogues for each NLP paper.
+We study to what extent the messages (which could be questions or answers) exchanged in these dialogues are semantically diverse.
+To do so, we group messages in dialogues grounded in one paper into three categories: \textbf{G1:} semantically similar \p messages; \textbf{G2:} \e messages associated with \p messages in G1; and \textbf{G3:} \e messages and their corresponding supportive facts.
+For each group, we compute the semantic diversity between any pair of messages, using the cosine distance between the vector representations of messages.
+We obtain the vector representations of messages using S-BERT\footnote{We use \texttt{all-mpnet-base-v2} as the current best performing model for sentence representation.}~\cite{DBLP:journals/corr/abs-1908-10084}.
+If the cosine distance between the vector representations of the messages in a pair is below a threshold, we consider the messages to be semantically diverse.
+We empirically found that a threshold value of 0.5 is sufficient to study dialogue diversity in \ArgSciChat.
+Qualitatively similar results obtained with different thresholds are reported in Appendix~\ref{appendix:topical_diversity}.

-Table~\ref{tab:sentencebert} shows the diversity scores for each group of messages across different diversity thresholds.
-For example, for diversity threshold 0.5 about 90\% of messages in group G1, 63\% of messages in group G2, and 43\% of messages in group G3 are topically diverse.
-This is mainly attributed to the high rate of multi-sentence messages in our dataset.
-Moreover, messages in G1 have the highest diversity followed by those in G2 and G3, respectively.
+We report the average percentage of semantically diverse pairs in each group over all papers with multiple dialogues.
+About 90\% of messages in group G1, 63\% in group G2, and 43\% in group G3 are semantically diverse.
 These results suggest that our dialogue formulation yields diverse dialogues even on identical papers.
-This is important when these dialogues are used to train and evaluate dialogue agents.
+This property of \ArgSciChat is important when its dialogues are used to evaluate dialogue agents \cite{reddy2019coqa}.